 Computer Brush: A perfect accessory for your desktop.
 It looks good and comes in handy when you should dust off your monitor and keyboard.
 The short part gives easy access between the keys and the bright bristles sweeps of the screen without generating static electricity.
 The brush is made of oak and dark and light horsehair.

 Mushroom Brush: Fresh mushrooms lose flavor when rinsed in water – dirt and soil should be brushed or cut off.
 This handy mushroom brush in oiled birch and horsehair effectively removes dirt and debris without damaging fungus.
-The brush also works great as bread baking brush with molds having small and detailed patterns.
+The brush also works great as a bread baking brush with molds having small and detailed patterns.

-Red Cedarwood Balls: The scent will refreshes your closet and dressing room.
-Placing red cedar in the closet is an old housewife cleaning tip – the fragrance works as a natural pest repellent.
+Red Cedarwood Balls: The scent refreshes your closet and dressing room.
+Placing red cedar in the closet is an old cleaning tip – the fragrance works as a natural pest repellent.
 The balls can be spread out in the closet but be sure not to put them directly on your clothes when the wood may leave grease stains.
 When the scent wears off you can sand lightly with fine sandpaper.

 Nail brush: Made with oil treated oak and tampico fibre.
 Double-sided nail brush which is both stylish and comfortable to hold.
 Tampico fibre is elastic and waterproof with a certain stiffness but without becoming all too hard which makes the material nice and handy for cleaning the hands and nails.
-The shorter stiffer bristles on the top of the brush will effectively access and removes dirt under the nail.
+The shorter stiffer bristles on the top of the brush will effectively access and remove dirt under the nail.